NXP Semiconductors NV [NXPI] stock Initiated by Evercore ISI analyst, price target now $300

 Sponsored

-If compared to the average trading volume of 2.34M shares, NXPI reached to a volume of 3398370 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here’s what leading stock market gurus have to say about NXP Semiconductors NV [NXPI]:
+Here is what top equities market gurus are saying about NXP Semiconductors NV [NXPI]:

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for NXPI shares is $247.99 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on NXPI stock is a recommendation set at 2.09.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.